jakesgordon/javascript-state-machine/README.md

 New in version 1.2
 ==================

- * Allows the same event to transition to different states, depending on the current state
+ * Allows the same event to transition to different states, depending on the current state (see 'Multiple...' sections below)

 Download
 ========